Disc herniation is a broad term describing specific changes in a lumbar disc.

 This question was answered in a very elegant study.
 Patients with different sized herniations (bulges, protrusions, extrusions) were assessed with a CT scan and then followed with MRIs.
 What they found was that by 6 months to 1 year, herniated disc material had dissolved in many of the cases.
 The larger the herniation (extrusions), the faster the material was reabsorbed.

-Long term studies have shown that though surgical intervention might have a faster initial recovery time, conservative outcomes are as effective at 5 and 10 years.
+Long-term studies have shown that, although surgical intervention may generate a faster initial recovery time, conservative (nonsurgical) outcomes are equally effective in patients after five and 10 years.

 (Saal JA, Saal JS, Herzog RJ: The natural history of lumbar intervertebral disc extrusions treated nonoperatively.Spine.
 1990 Jul;15(7):683-6.)